JoyeBright/DataSelection-NMT/Tools_DS/README.md

 ```
 Go accepted to the 1st edition of the Workshop on Open Community-Driven Machine Translation (CrowdMT 2023)
 https://macocu.eu/workshop
-The citation information will be released soon.
+The citation information will be updated soon.
 ```
 ```
 @article{Pourmostafa Roshan Sharami_Sterionov_Spronck_2021,